 Where to hang a chandelier if your table is not in the center of the room?

 It seems that more often than not a dining table is NOT in the center of the room.
-This could be because you need space on one side to get into the room or sometimes the room is too large to have the table smack dab in the middle.
+This could be because you need space on one side to get into the room or if you have a large room it may be too large to have the table smack dab in the middle.

 How Far Should a Chandelier be from the Ceiling?